2026 Agenda

 From ‘hummingbird’ to architecting post-volatility value chains: making procurement decisions that hold up

-- Making trade-offs that hold up: balancing cost, ESG, risk and value
+- Making trade-offs that hold up

-- Designing value chains for long-term strength, not short-term fixes
+- Designing value chains for long-term strength

-- Turning volatility into clear, defensible decisions at the leadership level
+- Defensible decisions at the leadership level

 McCormick & Company